 If you’ve just had a baby, you are probably staring into the mirror and screaming “What the **** has happened to my body?”.
 It’s not easy to get your preferred shape back when you have been growing life inside you for nine months.
 While breastfeeding helps reclaim some normality, there are other things you can do to help you get back into shape.

 First things first.
-You need to realise that your body has changed forever.
+You need to realize that your body has changed forever.
 Hips and pelvis are never going to be in exactly the same position again.
-Your posture has taken a serious hit, and you may have noticed your ribs aren’t where the used to be at all.
+Your posture has taken a serious hit, and you may have noticed your ribs aren’t where they used to be at all.
 Posture can be improved, and your ribs (along with your internal organs) will come back down in a few weeks.
 Your uterus has been stretched out of shape, and this may show along with a saggy belly for a while yet.
 So go easy on yourself – you’re meant to look like this right now.

 Next, think about your diet.
 You are not eating for two, and you do not need two portions of everything to maintain a good flow of breast milk.
-Eat your five a day to ensure all the natural nutrients are there, and treat yourself once a day.
-You are working hard, so you will need a small amount of extra calories.
+Eat your five a day to ensure all the natural nutrients are there and treat yourself once a day.
+You are working hard, so you will need a small number of extra calories.
 Breastfeeding makes you hungry and thirsty, but try drinking water before you succumb to snacking.
 It is difficult when you are up several times in the night as well.
 You could try grazing to keep your energy constant, rather than eating heavy meals.

 Small hand weights are great for improving the muscle tone lost when we were big and pregnant.
 You can use them while you have your feet up and resting!
 Spend a little time ensuring muscles are strong in the neck, shoulders, back, and arm or you may be more susceptible to injury picking the baby up, especially when you are tired.